 In fixed-income securities, transaction costs are implicit in bid/ask spreads quoted by intermediaries.
 Low liquidity in fixed-income markets usually implies wide bid/ask spreads.
 In a situation with neutral investor activity, i.e. without significant net inflows or outflows, funds usually value their assets using market mid-prices.
-However, in a situation where there is a significant amount of net subscriptions or redemptions, switching valuation pricing to ask36 (with net inflows) or bid37 prices (with net outflows) would allow the incorporation into the disinvesting due to investor activity.
+However, in a situation where there is a significant amount of net subscriptions or redemptions, switching valuation pricing to ask36 (with net inflows) or bid37 prices (with net outflows) would allow the incorporation into the NAV calculation of the effect of transaction costs the fund will face when investing or disinvesting due to investor activity.

 Similar to swing pricing, switching valuation from ask (if net inflows) to bid (if net outflows) prices allows a similar adjustment in NAV calculation.
-Whereas in swing pricing a fixed swing factor applies and is added or deducted after NAV calculation, switching from ask to bid price has a similar effect for the fund but is implemented in the NAV calculation on a security-bysecurity basis.
+Whereas in swing pricing a fixed swing factor applies and is added or deducted after NAV calculation, switching from ask to bid price has a similar effect for the fund but is implemented in the NAV calculation on a security-by-security basis.